 Biennial Budget Includes Outcome-based Funding.
 In February, 2012, Governor Steve Bullock, Commissioner Clay Christian, and all members of the joint appropriations subcommittee on education signed an agreement to begin implementing outcome-based funding in the 2014-15 academic year.
-The initial implementation will involve half of the 2014-15 augmentation, or about 5 percent of the system's budget.
-Efforts are currently underway to define the performance measures for initial implementation and to engage campus stakeholders in the process of designing a comprehensive performance measurement and funding plan for the longer term.
-(The biennial budget plan is still before the state senate.)
-Public Agenda is conducting focus groups with faculty members and administrators to help inform Montana's campus engagement strategy.
-In addition, the Board of Regents approved the creation of a system wide performance-based funding implementation task force chaired by associate commissioner Tyler Trevor with membership including representation from across the MUS from both four year and two-year educational units.
+The BOR approved a performance funding plan in May that will allocate a portion of the state appropriation for that year based on progress toward increasing college completions and other related outcomes aimed at accelerating time to degree.
+Initial implementation will involve half of the base augmentation, or about 5 percent of the system's budget.
+Development of the measures and funding plan for 2014-15 were guided by a systemwide performance-based funding implementation task force created by the board, chaired by associate commissioner Tyler Trevor, and including membership from across the MUS, both four-year and two-year units.
+With the help of Public Agenda, the task force is actively engaging campus stakeholders in the process of designing a comprehensive performance measurement and funding plan for the longer term, building on the smaller initial phase.